eksperimental/elixir_inconsistencies/README.md

     this one in particular uses the British English spelling, being borrowed from Erlang.

 - _Acronysms__
-  Acronysms should be spelled all in uppercase such as: `pid`.
+  Acronysms should be spelled all in uppercase: ie. `pid` should be spelled `PID`.

 ## Considerations